oban-bg/oban_web/README.md

 ## Contributing

-Working on ObanWeb has the following dependencies:
+Working on Oban.Web has the following dependencies:

 1. Elixir 1.8+
 2. Erlang/OTP 21.0+